Isioviel/travel/README.md

 # travel
-Travel blog, for our trip to Japan
+Travel blog, for our trip to Japan - in progress!